Vadskye/Rise/docs/standard_effects.md

 ## Stock effects

-### Rank 1 standard effects

-### Strike-based

-Rank 1 maneuver:
-* Softener:
-  * Make a strike with +2a, low damage
-* Damage:
-  * Make a strike against Fort/Ref defense
-  * Make a strike with a highly circumstantial benefit (reroll miss chance)
-* Finisher:
-  * low damage, r2 condition if lose HP

-### Non-strike-based

-Rank 1 Focus/non-upgrading, Rank 3 maneuver:
-* Softener:
-  * Med range: r1 condition
-  * Large cone from self: r1 eonr, condition on crit
-  * Large line, 10' wide, from self: r1 eonr, condition on crit
-  * Enemies in Medium radius from self: r1 eonr, condition on crit
-  * Small radius in Med range: r1 eonr, condition on crit
-* Damage:
-  * Med range: high damage
-  * Med cone from self: medium damage
-  * Med line, 10' wide, from self: medium damage
-  * Enemies in small radius from self: medium damage
-  * Small radius in Med range: medium damage
-* Finisher:
-  * Med range: +1a, low damage, r2 condition if lose HP
-  * Med cone from self: r2 condition if no resistances
-  * Med line, 10' wide, from self: r2 condition if no resistances
-  * Small radius around self: r2 condition if no resistances
-  * Small radius in Med range: r2 condition if no resistances

 ### Standard level modifiers

 Note that these are used for determining the levels of new effects, not rank upgrades.
 Rank upgrades